pycontw/pycontw-blog/content/posts/2014-11-25-pycon-apac-2015-weekly-post-hde-company.md

 And, we wish next PyCon APAC to become more successful conference.

 Thanks HDE, It would be no success without their great support.
 PyCon APAC 2015 is coming, what are you waiting for?
-Join us, we need you*smile emoticon*
+Join us, we need you

 [#pyconapac2015](https://www.facebook.com/hashtag/pyconapac2015) Call for sponsors